 Instructions

-- Line and grease a 20cm baking cake tin and pre heat your oven to 180 deg C.
+- Line and grease a 20cm cake tin (or springform pan) and preheat the oven to 180°C.

-- In a large bowl with a stand mixer (or hand-held electric mixer) combine the eggs and sugar and beat until pale and smooth ( approx. 2 mins.).3 eggs room temperature, 200 grams granulated sugar
+- Whisk the eggs and sugar until pale and slightly thickened.3 eggs room temperature, 200 grams granulated sugar

-- Add the olive oil, lemon juice, zest and vanilla and mix again.120 ml olive oil extra virgin, 1 lemon juiced, 2 lemons zest, 1 tablespoon vanilla extract
+- Add the ricotta and mix until smooth, then stir in the olive oil, lemon juice, zest and vanilla.220 grams ricotta cheese whole-milk, 120 ml olive oil extra virgin, 1 lemon juiced, 2 lemons zest, 1 teaspoon vanilla extract

-- Fold through the all-purpose flour and baking powder (make sure not to overmix!)220 g all-purpose flour (plain flour), 1 teaspoon baking powder
+- Fold in the flour and baking powder just until combined.220 g all-purpose flour (plain flour), 1 teaspoon baking powder

-- Cool in the cake pan for 10 minutes before removing and dusting it with powdered sugar.2 tablespoon powdered sugar (for dusting)
+- Cool in the tin for 10 minutes, then transfer to a rack.
+Dust with powdered sugar once fully cooled.2 tablespoon powdered sugar (for dusting)

 ⬇ SAVE THIS RECIPE